InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 gpg:              unchanged: 1
 ```

-And check the fingerprint of the download key with the one I downloaded from the wallet website.
+And compare the fingerprint of the download key from the key-server, with the one I downloaded from the wallet website.

 ```
 $ gpg --fingerprint 7F9470E6